tylerneylon/math/self_repl_fns/self_repl_fns.md

 $f_R(x) = K_{2,3,4,5} = f(x-2)$ so that $s(x) = x - 2$.
 The equation $f_L(x) = f_S(t_1(x))$ is satisfied by defining

+TODO This is accidentally the inverse of $t_1$.
+Fix this definition and the
+     corresponding image below; check for any other residual errors.

 $$t_1(x) =
 \begin{cases}
   x              &   \text{if } x \le 1,                  \\